vzovko/KubePi/Kubernetes/README.md

 ## Networking
 I'm using MetalLB as load-balancer to provide IP's from within my private network range for the services.
 In my case this is a `192.168.178.0/24` network, the IP range for the load-balancer is `192.168.178.200-192.168.178.250`.
 This range is not served by my routers DHCP.

-Maybe later I will provide an example for a services of type `NodePort`.

 [Read more about MetalLB](https://metallb.universe.tf/#why) and about [Kubernetes service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

 ### Load Balancer - MetalLB